 The Oxalic Acid we sell, is in a crystalised form and is 99% Concentrated.

-It comes in Jars of 80 grams.
-When used the Vaporizer this will do approximately 40 treatments.
+It comes in Jars of 80 grams or 200 grams.

 For more information about Oxalic Acid Safety, here is a great document by the Ontario Bee Association